Looking for a pescatarian-friendly nugget to pop in your mouth? These Easy Baked Salmon Nuggets are extra crispy and filled with flavor!

 - Finally, drop the salmon into the toasted breadcrumbs, pressing the Panko into each side to ensure there's a generous outer layer.

-- Line the Panko-crusted salmon nuggets up on your baking sheet and bake for 8-10 minutes until the internal temperature of the salmon reached 125°F. Enjoy!
+- Line the Panko-crusted salmon nuggets up on your baking sheet and bake for 8-10 minutes until the internal temperature of the salmon reached 125°F. Try them with this 3-Ingredient Bang Bang Sauce!

 Pro Tips